 When the Arab Spring swept through the region in 2011, the government of President Bashar Al-Assad was targeted by citizens for reform.
 But when demonstrators were met with force, the movement quickly evolved into a full-scale uprising.

-Oxfam is now delivering safe, clean drinking water to more than 500,000 people inside Syria, in partnership with the Ministry of Water Resources, UNICEF, and other aid providers.
-We have installed three truck-sized generators to power water-treatment centers that are serving the city and province of Damascus.
+Oxfam is now delivering clean drinking water to nearly 600,000 people inside Syria, in partnership with the Syrian Ministry of Water Resources, UNICEF, and other aid providers.
+We have installed four truck-sized generators to power water-treatment plants that are serving the city and province of Damascus.

 The generators—the first of 18 to be installed—are providing electricity to water-treatment plants connected to springs that have been supplying Syrians with water since ancient times.
 The new equipment prevents power outages from interrupting the flow of clean water.